maubanel/UE5-Static-Meshes/model-maya/README.md

 ##### `Step 6.`\|`SUU&G`| :small_orange_diamond: :small_blue_diamond:

 If you still have the downloaded mannequin model that you used in Unreal you can skip this step.
 Otherwise, you download the exact same [Mannequin model](../Assets/SM_UE4Mannequin.fbx).
 This way you can bring it into your scene to check scale.
 Drag it into the modeling window in Maya.
+Press the **Outlinjer** button in the bottom left corner and select the **SK_Mannequin** model.
+I also set all translations to `0`.

 ![alt_text](images/MannequinInMaya.jpg)